The HPS vs LED grow light matchup is a clash of the titans. Is LED more efficient than HPS? How do we conduct the ultimate grow light review?

 Our grow lights adopt this new & groundbreaking technology.
 Check them out here.

-What do you think caused the huge burst in growth for HPS and the experimental LED?
+What do you think caused the huge burst in growth for HPS and the wideband LED?
 Can you figure it out?

 Click reply below and let the community know your thoughts!